apigear-io/template-qtcpp/docs/docs/features/stubs.md

 The feature `stubs` adds:
 - a semi-featured starting point for your implementation a instantiable classes for your Interfaces.
-- the factory, that produces this implementation stubs (for QmlWrapper)
+- the factory, that produces this implementation stubs (for QMLWrapper)
 - a setup for tests.

 ### File overview for module